MicrosoftDocs/quantum-docs-pr/articles/language/expressions.md

 - is the length of sliced array minus one if the specified step is negative.

-If the range end value is omitted, then the intended end value
+If the range end value is omitted, then the inferred end value
 - is assumed to be the length of sliced array minus one if no step is specified or the specified step is positive, and
 - is assumed to be zero if the specified step is negative.